yanuarizalk/eatery/README.md

 ## Telegram Bot

-You can interact with the Eatery API through our Telegram bot.
+You can interact with the Eatery API through the Telegram bot.

 *   **Bot Link:** [t.me/PopinaMaBot](https://t.me/PopinaMaBot)
 *   **Available Commands:**
-    *   `/start` - Initialize the bot.
     *   `/help` - List all command.
     *   `<restaurant name>` - Search for a restaurant.